albertpai/Portfolio/README.md

 # Portfolio
-This is my portfolio website.
-It includes these contents:
+The is my develper's portfolio, which includes the following contents:
-- Bio
+- Bio (Showing motivations and attitude)
-- Tech interests and skills
+- Tech skills
-- Attitude & motivations
+- More skills
 - Hobbies